Internal Resources

 Before making travel plans, research the countries you intend to travel to.
 The Centers for Disease Control and Prevention, U.S. Department of State, and the World Health Organization provide warnings and alerts that may impact travel plans or traveler safety.

-This Department of State resource lists crucial steps you should take in planning your trip abroad.
+This U.S. Department of State resource lists crucial steps you should take in planning your trip abroad.

 Smart Traveler Enrollment Program (STEP)

-Traveler Health - Centers for Disease Control (CDC)
+Traveler Health (Centers for Disease Control and Prevention (CDC)

 Visit the CDC’s website here and enter your trip information to discover if there are any health notices and/or required vaccinations for the area(s) of the world you plan to travel to.